 Domane 6 Series

-Domane is the endurance bike that Trek produce.
+Domane is the endurance bike that Trek produces.
 It is specifically designed for the cobbled classics in Europe.
-Fabian Cancellara of RadioShack-Leopard won both Ronde van Vlaanderen and Paris Roubaix 2013 riding a Trek Madone.
+Fabian Cancellara of RadioShack-Leopard won both Ronde van Vlaanderen and Paris Roubaix in 2013 riding a Trek Madone.

-11 different builds of Domane 6 series are available.
-The Team Edition (pictured above) is coming with OCLV Carbon frame, Dura Ace Di2 9070 11-speed groupset, Bontrager Aeolus 5 D3 Clincher wheels and Bontrager R4 Black tires.
+11 different builds of the Domane 6 series are available.
+The Team Edition (pictured above) is coming with an OCLV Carbon frame, Dura-Ace Di2 9070 11-speed groupset, Bontrager Aeolus 5 D3 Clincher wheels, and Bontrager R4 Black tires.
 The US price of the Trek Domane 6 2014 Team Edition is $12,242.98.

 Madone 5 Series

 3 different 5-series Madone are available: 5.9 (pictured above), 5.2, and 5.2 WSD (women’s bike).
 US price of the Madone 5.9 is $5,399.99.
 It is coming with a 500 Series OCLV Carbon frame, Shimano Ultegra Di2 10-speed, Bontrager Race Lite wheels (Tubeless Ready), and Bontrager R3 700x23c tires.

 Trek Domane 5.9 (pictured above) specifications: 500 Series OCLV Carbon frame, Shimano Ultegra Di2 10-speed drivetrain (compact crankset), Bontrager Race Lite (Tubeless Ready) wheels with Bontrager R3 700x25c tires.
 Other 5 series Domane models are 5.9 WSD (Women’s bike), Domane 5.2, and Domane 5.2 WSD (Women’s bike).
 US price of Domane 5.9 is $5,499.99.